OUR RESULTS

 Commonwealth v.
 R.G.

 April 2024: This case involved an extremely complex investigation.
 The police used a confidential informant to conduct controlled drug buys which ultimately led to a search warrant being granted for our client's residence.
-The police used armored vehicle, drones, a SWAT team, and dozens of supporting officers when executing the search warrant.
+The police used armored vehicles, drones, a SWAT team, and dozens of supporting officers when executing the search warrant.
 After investing all of those time and resources, the police failed to comply with the statutory search warrant requirements which resulted in the entire case falling apart.
 Our client who was facing up to almost 100 years in prison a mandatory minimum of a decade was able to walk away with all charges dropped.

 CONCEALED WEAPON & CONTRIBUTING TO THE DELINQUENCY BOTH DISMISSED AFTER MOTION TO SUPPRESS GRANTED